 When Madelaine takes a break from living dangerously you can find her at the desk, writing.
 Her debut novel Troppo won the City of Fremantle Hungerford Award and was shortlisted in the Dobbie Literary Awards and for a Barbara Jefferis Award.
 Her second novel Red Can Origami was written with the assistance of an Asialink Arts Residency at Youkobo Art Space in Japan.
-She’s won a Prime Minister’s Asia Australia Endeavour Award, an Illawarra Mercury Journalism Prize and has twice been shortlisted in the Western Australian Premier’s Literary Awards.
+Some People Want to Shoot Me, co-authored with Nyikina leader Wayne Bergmann, was shortlisted for nonfiction book of the year in the Western Australian Premier’s Literary Awards, 2025.

 Awards, funding and residencies